 Next, let’s load a raster containing elevation data into our environment.
 And look at the attributes.

 Notice a few things about this raster.

-- Nrow, Ncol: the number of rows and columns in the data (imagine a spreadsheet or a matrix).
+ncol: the number of rows and columns in the data (imagine a spreadsheet or a matrix). *

 Working with Rasters in R